 The Real Poop

-Whether you are managing the New York Yankees or the Batavia Muckdogs, your job is basically the same.
-The only difference is that the Yankees pay way more, fly first class, eat gourmet meals, and get superstar treatment.
-On the other hand, The Muckdogs travel by bus, will pay you in tips from the beer stand, feed you leftover hot dogs from "Free Weenie Night," and allow you to live in anonymity.
-Seems fair.
+Whether you're managing the New York Yankees or the Batavia Muckdogs, your job is basically the same.
+The only difference is that the Yankees pay way more, fly first class, eat gourmet meals, and get superstar treatment...while the Muckdogs don't actually exist.

 So why should you go for this job?
 Because you love baseball almost as much as you love calling the shots.
 You're the boss of everyone except the owner and general manager.

 When it comes to the game, what you say goes—until the umpire thinks it's time for you to go.
 When that happens, you can walk out on the field, kick some dirt, throw some bases, and make a YouTube-worthy scene on your way to the locker room.
 There's no reason you can't be the center of attention sometimes.

 And unless the league fines you, you'll still totally get paid for it.
 Not a bad way to earn a living.